 Dermira (DERM) Gets a Buy Rating from Needham

-In a report issued on December 27, Serge Belanger from Needham maintained a Buy rating on Dermira (DERM), with a price target of $20.00.
-The company’s shares closed last Monday at $14.55, close to its 52-week high of $15.57.
+Needham analyst Serge Belanger maintained a Buy rating on Dermira (DERM) on January 3 and set a price target of $20.00.
+The company’s shares closed last Monday at $14.65, close to its 52-week high of $15.57.

 Dermira has an analyst consensus of Strong Buy, with a price target consensus of $19.00.